 MonoCab VRT Rapid Transit System

-The MonoCab VRT inventor is fortunate to live on the beautiful Gold Coast, Queensland, Australia.
+The MonoCab VRT inventor is fortunate to have lived on the beautiful Gold Coast, Queensland, Australia until recently.
 Hence, the Gold Coast has been used often in this web site as a practical example of the application of the MonoCab VRT rapid transit system.

 The system is applicable anywhere in the world.